The relative eta invariant for a pair of Dirac-type operators on non-compact manifolds: Gluing law for the relative eta invariant

 The gluing problem for eta invariant on compact manifolds has been studied extensively by many authors using different methods, including Wojciechowski \cites{Woj94,Woj95}, Bunke \cite{Bunke95eta} (see also Dai and Freed \cite{DaiFreed94}), M\"uller \cite{Mueller96}, Br\"uning and Lesch \cite{BruningLesch99}, Kirk and Lesch \cite{KirkLesch04}, Loya and Park \cite{LoyaPark06}, etc. Roughly speaking, let $D$ be a self-adjoint Dirac-type operator on a closed manifold $M$ and let $\Sigma$ be a closed hypersurface of $M$ which partitions $M$ into two components $M'$ and $M''$ with common boundary $\Sigma$.
 Assume $D$ is product in a tubular neighborhood of $\Sigma$.
 Denote by $D'$ and $D''$ the restrictions of $D$ to the two manifolds with boundary $M'$ and $M''$, respectively, and by $B$ the restriction of $D$ to $\Sigma$.
 Let $L'$ and $L''$ be two Lagrangian subspaces of $\ker B$.
 Then one can impose an APS type boundary condition corresponding to $L'$ (resp. $L''$) to $D'$ (resp. $D''$) and get a self-adjoint operator $D_{L'}'$ on $M'$ (resp. $D_{L''}''$ on $M''$).
 The eta invariants $\eta(D_{L'}')$, $\eta(D_{L''}'')$ and reduced eta invariants $\xi(D_{L'}')=(\eta(D_{L'}')+\dim\ker D_{L'}')/2$, $\xi(D_{L''}'')=(\eta(D_{L''}'')+\dim\ker D_{L''}'')/2$ can be defined as usual.
 Then the following gluing formula holds

 where $m(L',L'')$ is a real valued function determined by the pair of Lagrangian subspaces $(L',L'')$.
 In some papers, the integer contribution $\xi(D)-(\xi(D_{L'}')+\xi(D_{L''}'')+m(L',L''))$ is also given (in different expressions).
-Note that in the special case where $\ker B=0$, i.e., $B$ is invertible, the self-adjoint boundary condition for $D'$ and $D''$ is just the APS boundary condition.
+Note that in the special case where $\ker B=0$, i.e., $B$ is invertible, the self-adjoint boundary conditions for $D'$ and $D''$ are just the APS boundary conditions.
 So the formula is simplified to

-In this section, we deduce a similar gluing formula for the relative eta invariant and show a mod $2\ZZ$ equality between the index-theoretic and spectral relative eta invariants.
-The main tools used are the variation formula of Section \ref{S:varFormula} and the method of \cite{BruningLesch99}.
+In this section, we deduce similar gluing formulas for the index-theoretic and spectral relative eta invariants and show a mod $2\ZZ$ equality between them.
+Proof of the former formula (Theorem \ref{T:gluing-ind}) is pretty straightforward.
+While proof of the latter formula (Theorem \ref{T:gluing-sp}) uses the variation formula of Section \ref{S:varFormula} and the method of \cite{BruningLesch99} (adapted to non-compact situation) as the main tools.